entando/customer-portal/README.md

     * open_service_ticket.page
     * new_or_renew_subscription.page
     * manage_users.page
-* Email
-  * TODO configuration for email server

 # Development tips
 * The database model can be revised using `ent jhipster import-jdl jdl/entando-customer-portal-datamodel.jdl`.
 Caveat, changes will need to be reviewed and accepted individually.
+As of Entando 6.3, you'll need to add a liquibase changeset by hand if you don't want to reset your database.
+This may change with the next version of Entando or more specifically JHipster 7 which upgrades liquibase.
   * For example, the UI code may be reformatted and stock unused widgets generated
   * repository/*Repository classes have some custom queries and methods
   * web/rest/*Resource classes have been heavily customized with security checks and generally should be rolled back.